VinAIResearch/blur-kernel-space-exploring/README.md

 [mapping]: https://drive.google.com/uc?id=14R6iHGf5iuVx3DMNsACAl7eBr7Vdpd0k
 [synthesis]: https://drive.google.com/uc?id=1TCViX1YpQyRsklTVYEJwdbmK91vklCo8
 [pretrained model]: https://drive.google.com/file/d/1PQutd-JboOCOZqmd95XWxWrO8gGEvRcO/view
 First, you need to download the pre-trained styleGAN or styleGAN2 networks.
-If you want to use styleGAN, download the [mapping] and [synthesis] network, then rename and copy them to `experiments/pretrained/stylegan_mapping.pt` and `experiments/pretrained/stylegan_synthesis.pt` respectively.
+If you want to use styleGAN, download the [mapping] and [synthesis] networks, then rename and copy them to `experiments/pretrained/stylegan_mapping.pt` and `experiments/pretrained/stylegan_synthesis.pt` respectively.
 If you want to use styleGAN2 instead, download the [pretrained model], then rename and copy it to `experiments/pretrained/stylegan2.pt`.

-To deblur and blurry image using a latent space as sharp image prior, you can use one of the following commands:
+To deblur a blurry image using styleGAN latent space as the sharp image prior, you can use one of the following commands:
 ```sh
 python domain_specific_deblur.py --input_dir imgs/blur_faces \
 		    --output_dir experiments/domain_specific_deblur/results \